 Diagnosis and Treatment

 Ankle fractures and soft-tissue injuries like strains and sprains share many of the same symptoms.
-As a result, a podiatrist will perform a thorough physical examination and may take advantage of CT scans, MRIs, or other types of radiology imaging in order to diagnose your fracture and come up with a treatment plan.
+As a result, a podiatrist will perform a thorough physical examination and may take advantage of X-rays in order to diagnose your fracture and come up with a treatment plan.
 Depending on the type and severity of the break, treatment options can include:

 - Medications to relieve pain and reduce swelling